 Weak Government Anti-Federalists

 The Anti-Federalists argued against a strong central government.
 This group fought against the Constitution because they believed it gave the federal government too much power over the people.
+They were led by George Mason, Patrick Henry, and Thomas Jefferson.

 Anti-Federalists wanted to see a more local form of government that gave citizens more rights.